dgrmunch/sciartlab/content/projects/mutant9514.md

 <br>

+#### Writing a book

 * **Mutant #9514** was licensed to **The Writer's Room** on **Jan 1, 2022**.
 New York Times bestseller writer **Neil Strauss**, in collaboration with the community of license holders, is working on the first blockchain-based collaborative writing book of history. **[[More info](https://www.jenkinsthevalet.com/press)]**

+#### Non-Profit Social Campaigns

 * Mutants and superheroes share some characteristics.
 Both can do amazing things.
-And that is the reason for **Mutant #9514** to start the first campaign in the metaverse to raise funds and awareness about **Infantile Cerebral Palsy** and help little superheroes like Mario, a five-years-old kid whose dream is to be able to run one day.
+And that is the reason for **Mutant #9514** to be the image of the first campaign in the *Metaverse* to raise funds and awareness about **Infantile Cerebral Palsy** and help little superheroes like Mario, a five-years-old kid whose dream is to be able to run one day.
 The campaign **#mariowantstorun** has a virtual space in Decentraland and people all over the world have been able to participate.
 More information:

     * See the reactions of the community and their [virtual selfies with Mario](https://twitter.com/search?q=%23mariowantstorun&src=typed_query) on Twitter.
     * Follow [Mario's Instagram](https://www.instagram.com/marietequierecorrer/?hl=en) and see how his life is.